-- As teachers and kinesiologists to increase their ability to impart the joys of physical activity. - As teachers and kinesiologists to understand the health implications of physical activity. - As teachers and kinesiologists to develop their leadership skills. - As teachers and kinesiologists to develop their skills of inclusion. - As teachers to improve their performance skills and game knowledge in a broad range of physical activities in preparation for them to be competent to teach these skills.
+- Increase their ability to impart the joys of physical activity. - Understand the health implications of physical activity. - Develop their leadership skills. - Develop their skills of inclusion. - Skills of dissemenation. - Develop personal fitness and a healthy active lifestyle.

 In each year, students take required practicum courses, which are graded and count towards grade point averages.
 Students are required to successfully complete PRA 100Y before proceeding to upper year activities.